PowerShell/PowerShell/CONTRIBUTING.md

 Don't forget to commit early and often!

+Please add `[ci skip]` to commits that should be ignored by the CI systems (e.g. changes to documentation).

 ## New to Git?

 If you're new to Git, learn the following commands: `checkout`, `branch`,